 Construction on the Ulsan shipyard commenced in 1972 and it was commissioned in 1974.
 Meanwhile, HHI also christened two very-large crude carriers (VLCC), each of 260,000DWT.
 Construction of the ships as well as the shipyard was carried out simultaneously.

 HHI commenced ship construction at its Ulsan shipyard in 1972 with two VLCCs.
 A christening ceremony to mark the completion of the first two VLCCs was held in June 1974.
 Ten years later, Ulsan shipyard delivered its first two VLCCs and achieved ten million DWT in aggregate ship production.

 The shipyard reached a 20 million DWT production milestone in 1988 and 50 million DWT in 1997.
-It achieved an aggregate production mark of 100 million DWT in 2005.
+It achieved an aggregate production mark of 200 million deadweight tonnes in 2017.

 Different types of vessels manufactured in Ulsan shipyard include bulk carriers, container ships, tankers, VLCC, product carriers, multipurpose cargo ships, ore-bulk-oil carriers, Ropax, pure car carriers, LPG carriers, RO-RO ships, chemical tankers, offshore rigs / barge and LNG carriers.

 Ulsan shipyard also builds naval ships and special-purpose vessels for the Republic of Korean Navy.
 The shipyard is equipped with advanced technologies to design and fabricate modern submarines, naval ships and special-purpose vessels of various hull forms.

 This work is overseen by HHI’s Special and Naval Shipbuilding Division (SNSD), a government accredited national defence industrial shipbuilder and engineering consultant for the South Korean Navy.
 South Korea’s first indigenous frigate, Ulsan-Class, was built in the Ulsan shipyard in 1980.